HAZARDOUS WASTE SATELLITE ACCUMULATION

 |Division of Environmental Quality Director: Leanne Tippett Mosby||

-This fact sheet provides general information about Missouri’s satellite accumulation regulations.
+This fact sheet and the accompanying table provide general information about Missouri’s satellite accumulation regulations.
 Please be aware the Code of State Regulations (CSR) currently offers two options for managing hazardous waste in satellite accumulation areas; however all satellite accumulation areas at a facility must be operated under only one of these options: 1) according to 40 CFR 262.34(c) which is adopted by reference, or 2) according to a manner specific to Missouri.
 Regulations for both options can be found at 10 CSR 25-5.262(2)(C)3.

 What is satellite accumulation?